willyeverton/ntt_test/README.md

 To install drush in the container run:
 'docker exec -it ntt_test_drupal_1 sh' to access the container shell 'composer requires drush/drush'

+In the 'config' folder are the drupal site settings to be imported In the 'backup.mysql' file is the database to be imported by module contrib "Backup and Migrate"